The King of Comedy (film): Reception and legacy

-Time Out called it "Creepiest movie of the year in every sense, and one of the best".
-Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing, "The King of Comedy is one of the most arid, painful, wounded movies I've ever seen.
-It's hard to believe Scorsese made it".
+Time Out magazine called it the "creepiest movie of the year in every sense, and one of the best".

+Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, writing, "The King of Comedy is one of the most arid, painful, wounded movies I've ever seen.
+It's hard to believe Scorsese made it."
 He also wrote, "Scorsese doesn't want laughs in this movie, and he also doesn't want release.
 The whole movie is about the inability of the characters to get any kind of a positive response to their bids for recognition."
-He concluded the film "is not, you may already have guessed, a fun movie.
+He concluded that the film "is not, you may already have guessed, a fun movie.
 It is also not a bad movie.
 It is frustrating to watch, unpleasant to remember, and, in its own way, quite effective."
+Ebert's cohost Gene Siskel of the Chicago Tribune recommended it on his list as part of their "Buried Treasures" in a 1986 episode of their syndicated television series At the Movies.

-Dave Kehr of the Chicago Reader gave the film a favorable review, calling it "clearly an extension of Taxi Driver and the "uncenteredness of the film is irritating, though it's irritating in an ambitious, risk-taking way".
+Dave Kehr of the Chicago Reader gave the film a favorable review, calling it "clearly an extension of Taxi Driver", and that the "uncenteredness of the film is irritating, though it's irritating in an ambitious, risk-taking way".

 Joyce Millman of Salon called it "Martin Scorsese's second-least popular movie, after The Last Temptation of Christ.
-Which is a shame, because it's Scorsese's second-greatest film, after Taxi Driver".
+Which is a shame, because it's Scorsese's second-greatest film, after Taxi Driver."

 However, not all critics gave the film positive reviews.
-Adam Smith of Empire Magazine called it "Neither funny enough to be an effective black comedy nor scary enough to capitalise on its thriller/horror elements".
+Adam Smith of Empire magazine called it "neither funny enough to be an effective black comedy nor scary enough to capitalise on its thriller/horror elements".